-This course is designed for Endorsement Candidates to gain an in-depth understanding of the 21st century middle school, as well as pertinent factors being faced by today's adolescents and educators.
+This course is designed for endorsement candidate to gain an in-depth understanding of the 21st century middle school, as well as pertinent factors being faced by today's adolescents and educators.
 The course will also serve as a field experience component to culminate recent course experiences utilizing practical applications and procedures.
-Topics will include school climate, advisory, advocacy, and affective education, as well as student assessment and evaluation.
+Topics will include school climate, advisory, advocacy, and affective, education, as well as student assessment and evaluation.
 The culminating experience shall include a 30-hour field experience within a middle school setting to enhance the learned skills and knowledge base.
-The Field Experience will also provide the Endorsement Candidate with a teaching experience that includes working with a Collaborating Teacher; who will guide, mentor, and discuss best instructional practices in the classroom.
-To demonstrate academic rigor, the educator will provide evidence through self-assessment and critical examination of their work in relation to course objectives and standards through a reflection video.
+The Field Experience will also provide the endorsement candidate with a teaching experience that includes working with a Collaborating Teacher; who will guide, mentor, and model best instructional practices in the classroom.
+The Collaborating Teacher has the appropriate license and will provide an assessment of the work done by the endorsement candidate.
+To demonstrate academic rigor, the educator will engage in multiple field placement assignments (walkthrough, interview, self-reflection journals, self-reflection video).
+The field experience assignments will consist of collecting data from multiple resources and personnel via observation, professional discussion, and personal/professional reflection, connecting theory to best practice.
+In addition, the educator will collaborate and share his or her ideas regarding such findings within various reflective discussion boards, building a Professional Learning Community (PLC), from which to gain and build upon real-world experience.